 Local School Councils can conduct official business and take official actions only when they meet formally as a body.
 Therefore, it is essential for all LSC members to be familiar with the legal requirements for their meetings.
-In this section, we explain those legal requirements and best practice recommendations intended to facilitate efficient, effective and successful LSC meetings.
+In this section, we explain those legal requirements.

+The LSC is an opportunity for collective impact to achieve the academic progress that is the goal of every CPS school.
 Collaboration and teamwork between all LSC members in LSC meetings are vital to reaching consensus and effectively performing your powers and duties.